Pylons/pyramid_cookbook/docs/deployment/uwsgi_nginx_systemd.rst

         }
     }

-A better explanation for some of the above nginx directives can be found in the cookbook recipe :doc:`Nginx + pserve + supervisord <nginx>`.
+A better explanation for some of the above nginx directives can be found in the cookbook recipe :doc:`nginx + pserve + supervisord <nginx>`.